BasicComputation/x64-lecture/B12 - More about MASM.md

 An union is a data structure that contains members stored at same address. <br>
 Size of union is the size of largest member, alignement can be provided.

+Unfortunatly you cannot select which member to initialize in an union, only the first member is initialized.

 ```asm
 U1 UNION 8
 	f64		REAL8	?